dhutapratama/docs/container.md

     $report = App::call([new UserReport, 'generate']);

-The `call` method accepts any PHP callable.
+The `call` method accepts any GO callable.
 The container's `call` method may even be used to invoke a closure while automatically injecting its dependencies:

     use App\Repositories\UserRepository;
     use Illuminate\Support\Facades\App;